Navigating the visa process can be challenging, especially when moving to a foreign country with your family.

 - Foreigners must register their address with the local police station within 24 hours of arrival.

-- Ensure all visa terms and residence permit requirements are strictly followed to avoid penalties.
+- Adhere to all visa terms and residence permit requirements to avoid penalties.

 Language Barriers